Four Mini Skid Steers from the Utility Equipment Expert

 Ditch Witch, a Charles Machine Works Co., was founded in 1949 with the first mechanized, compact, service-line trencher.
 A longtime innovator in the underground construction industry, the organization leveraged this expertise and knowledge when entering the mini skid steer market.
-The construction-grade machines and accompanying attachments provide landscapers, contractors and renters the power and functionality needed for a variety of small to midsize projects.
+The construction-grade machines and accompanying attachments provide landscapers, tree care professionals, contractors and renters the power and functionality needed for a variety of projects.

 Designed for compact residential projects to large-scale irrigation and landscaping jobs, the Ditch Witch lineup of mini skid steers helps operators stay productive and comfortable on a wide range of jobsites.
 Each machine delivers maximum efficiency to the attachment, enhancing project speed and versatility.
 The construction-grade machines are designed for durability, longevity and ROI, says Ditch Witch.
 They offer a best-in-class operator platform and an easy-to-use, auxiliary-control foot pedal so operators can effectively maintain hydraulic flow to the attachment, notes the company.

 The SK1550 is the largest and most powerful Ditch Witch mini skid steer to date.
 It is built to conquer a variety of complex landscape and irrigation projects typically suited for traditional skid steers, including tree handling and sod transfer.
-Powered by a 44-liter Tier 4 Yanmar diesel engine, the machine directs 34.5 hp to the attachment.
-It offers a leading 1,558-lb rated operating capacity to lift heavier loads — more than 50 percent higher capacity than other mini skid steers in its size class — according to Ditch Witch.
+Powered by a 43.5-hp Tier 4 Yanmar diesel engine, the machine directs 34.5 hp to the attachment.
+It offers a leading 1,995-lb rated operating capacity to lift heavier loads and features a 94.5 hinge pin height.

 Advice to Buyers